Battlestar Galactica (fictional spacecraft): Specifications

 A Battlestar such as Galactica has two sources of energy.
-The engines are powered by Tylium, a highly volatile liquid fuel derived from minerals mined on a limited number of planets.
-The Tylium is stored in two tanks located as far inboard as possible, since the detonation of either tank is sufficient to destroy the Battlestar.
-Other energy needs are met by energizers, which are self-contained generators roughly the size of a human adult.
+The engines are powered by Tylium, a highly volatile liquid fuel derived from minerals mined on certain planets.
+The Tylium is stored in two tanks located inboard, since the detonation of either tank is sufficient to destroy the Battlestar.
+Other energy needs are met by energizers, self-contained generators roughly the size of a human adult.
 These are located all across Galactica.
 Networked to each other, they are able to supply sufficient power to meet Galactica's needs even if some of them should fail.